smartdevicelink/sdl_evolution/proposals/0141-multiple-transports.md

   - Currently MessageID is generated in ProtocolHandler (refer to `message_counters_`).
 This has to be moved to `ConnectionSelector` so that the IDs will be consistent within an app for different connections.
 * Handling Core Instance ID
   - Upon starting, it generates a Core Instance ID.
   - It adds Core Instance ID value in Start Service ACK frame when corresponding Start Service frame includes App Instance ID.
-The details of Core Instance ID specification is discussed in separate proposal [SDL-nnnn: Addition of 'App Instance ID' and 'Core Instance ID'][instance_ids].
+The details of Core Instance ID specification is discussed in separate proposal [SDL 0142 - Addition of 'App Instance ID' and 'Core Instance ID'][instance_ids].

 Other classes have to be updated accordingly.
 Here are a few examples:
 - ProtocolHandler implements receiving and sending `Receiver Report` frame.
 It periodically sends `Receiver Report` messages on all connections.
 When it receives a `Receiver Report` message, it notifies ConnectionSelector that sent message(s) is/are successfully received by peer.
 When it detects a timeout on a particular connection, it notifies ConnectionSelector that the connection becomes unavailable.